-The status of B.A. and M.A. is granted to postgraduate members of the College who do not already hold a Cambridge B.A. or M.A. for the period of their residence (see 1.2.5).
-It qualifies members and their spouses for use of the University Centre (see 10.2), and some privileges in the use of libraries and museums.
+The status of B.A. and M.A. is granted to postgraduate members of the College who do not already hold a Cambridge B.A. or M.A. for the period of their residence.
+It qualifies members and their spouses for use of the University Centre, and some privileges in the use of libraries and museums.
 Affiliated and mature students have the status of undergraduates.